Persistent Müllerian duct syndrome: Case studies

 Especially before the 21st century, these conditions were hard to diagnose due to the lack of modern imaging capabilities.
 For this reason, the older population, or those in poorer countries found out later.
 PMDS was usually overlooked because the external symptoms, such as the cryptorchidism and inguinal hernias, were assumed to be the only complication.

 A case reported in 2013, involves a 50-year-old male with a history of low testosterone levels, high cholesterol and the congenital absence of his right testis.
 Imaging revealed that the patient had three cystic masses, with structures similar to the uterus and ovaries, thus PMDS.
 During the operation, the surgeons found malignant degeneration of the Müllerian remnants which occurs if PMDS is unnoticed for a long period of time.
 The cause of the complications presented in the male patient was due to the unidentified bilateral cryptorchidism since birth, as doctors at that time assumed the complication was just the "congenital absence of his right testis".
 Overlooking the symptoms of PDMS can cause permanent negative effects such as infertility and future malignancies, as shown by this male patient.
 The malignant degeneration of the Müllerian structures is supportive evidence for the cause of the male patient's infertility.

+Popular culture

+In the 2024 film Conclave, one of the characters is revealed to be intersex.
+The way his condition is described matches the main criteria for PMDS.